spectrocloud/librarium/packages/docs/content/09-registries-and-packs/3-adding-custom-packs-using-helm-charts.md

 Custom add-on packs can be built to extend the list of integrations.

-The following example shows how build the Prometheus-Grafana monitoring pack and push to a pack registry server using the Spectro Cloud CLI:
+The following example shows how to build the Prometheus-Grafana monitoring pack and push to a pack registry server using the Spectro Cloud CLI:

 1. Create the pack directory named "prometheus-grafana".
 2. Create the metadata file named `pack.json`.